Why Your Next Career Move Should Be in Data Analytics

 - Adoption of best practices: Applying analytics to the design and control of processes enables businesses to optimise their activities to fulfil customer expectations and achieve operational excellence.

-- Test informed decisions: Effective data collection enables businesses to stay competitive by testing and validating informed decisions and anticipate market demand.
+- Test informed decisions: Effective data collection enables businesses to stay competitive by testing and validating informed decisions and anticipating market demand.

 According to LinkedIn, data mining and statistical analysis were the second most in-demand skills requested by employers, with the most number of job openings, listed in 2016.